meenakshi-kushwaha/mmaqshiny/README.md

 1) `Joined File` displays all cleaned and joined data
 2) `Summary` displays summary statistics for each parameter,
-3)  `Plots` displays interactive  time series line plots for all parameters.
+3)  `Plots` displays interactive  time series line plots for raw parameters.
 4) `Map` provides a spatial map for the user selected pollutant on an OpenStreetMap background.
 5) `Alarm and Settings` tab displays each instrument's settings and alarms (if any).